Tewkesbury Abbey: The bells

-The bells at the Abbey were overhauled in 1962.
-The ring is now made up of twelve bells, hung for change ringing, cast in 1962, by John Taylor & Co of Loughborough.
-The inscriptions of the old 5th and 10th bells are copied in facsimile onto the new bells.
-The bells have modern cast iron headstocks and all run on self-aligning ball bearings.
-They are hung in the north-east corner of the tower, and the ringing chamber is partitioned off from the rest of the tower.
+The bells at the abbey were overhauled in 1962 and the ring is now made up of twelve bells, cast by John Taylor & Co of Loughborough.
 A semitone bell (Flat 6th) and extra treble were also cast by Taylor of Loughborough in 1991 and 2020 respectively, making a total of 14 available for change ringing.

 The Old Clock Bells are the old 6th (Abraham Rudhall II, 1725), the old 7th (Abraham Rudhall I, 1696), the old 8th (Abraham Rudhall I, 1696) and the old 11th (Abraham Rudhall I, 1717).
-In St Dunstan's Chapel, at the east end of the Abbey, is a small disused bell inscribed T. MEARS FECT.
-1837.

-The Abbey bells are rung from 10:15am to 11:00am every Sunday except the first Sunday of the month (a quarter peal).
-There is also ringing for Evensong from 4:00pm to 5:00pm, except on the third Sunday (a quarter peal) and most fifth Sundays.
+The abbey bells are rung from 09:30am to 10:30am every Sunday.
+They are also rung on certain Sundays before Evensong.
 Practice takes place each Thursday from 7:30pm to 9:00pm.

 Churchyard

 The churchyard contains war graves of two World War II Royal Air Force personnel.

 Abbey precincts

 The market town of Tewkesbury developed to the north of the abbey precincts, of which vestiges remain in the layout of the streets and a few buildings: the Abbot's gatehouse, the Almonry barn, the Abbey Mill, Abbey House, the present vicarage and some half-timbered dwellings in Church Street.
-The Abbey now sits partly isolated in lawns, like a cathedral in its cathedral close, for the area surrounding the Abbey is protected from development by the Abbey Lawn Trust, originally funded by a United States benefactor in 1962.
+The abbey now sits partly isolated in lawns, like a cathedral in its cathedral close, for the area surrounding the abbey is protected from development by the Abbey Lawn Trust, a registered charity originally funded by a United States benefactor in 1962.